adocaj/adaptive-lamarckian-index-maintenance/README.md

 └── intelXeon/
 ```

 The `p1`, `p2`, and `p3` notebooks correspond to the three workload-sequence permutations.
-Each permutation notebook contains the executed outputs for five independent runs of the compared methods on that permutation, and its analysis cells average those five runs before computing the permutation-level speedups against the corresponding five-run averaged Exhaustive result.
-The `EvoAlg_Results_*` notebook then averages the three permutation-level summaries to produce the result for that dataset and sequence length.
+Each permutation notebook records five independent runs for each compared method and reports the mean runtime for that permutation.
+The corresponding `EvoAlg_Results_*` notebook takes the three permutation-level mean runtimes, computes the combined mean for each method, and reports the final speedups relative to the combined Exhaustive mean.
 The `intelXeon/` subfolder is included only for sequence lengths `L = 10`, `L = 20`, and `L = 100`; sequence length `L = 30` does not contain an Intel Xeon subfolder.

 ## Dataset preparation